zentralopensource/nekobus/README.md

 HTTP Method: `GET`

-The lambda verifies in Zentral that the device has the correct DEP enrollment assigned in the Apple Business Manager.
+The lambda verifies in Zentral that the device has the *ready tag* and the correct DEP enrollment assigned in the Apple Business Manager.

 Example: